wraithgar/hapi-rate-limit/README.md

 # hapi-rate-limit

+CHANGE THE DEFAULTS they are completely arbitrary and mostly there to facilitated automated testing of this module

 This limits access to a given route three ways

 userLimit: number of total requests a user can make per period